Control traffic in VPC Lattice using security groups - Amazon VPC Lattice

 You can use the AWS CLI to view, add, or update security groups on the VPC to service network association.
 When using the AWS CLI, remember that your commands run in the AWS Region configured for your profile.
 If you want to run the commands in a different Region, either change the default Region for your profile, or use the --region parameter with the command.

 Before you begin, confirm that you have created the security group in the same VPC as the VPC you want to add to the service network.
-For more information, see Control traffic to resources using security groups in the Amazon VPC User Guide
+For more information, see Control traffic to your resources using security groups in the Amazon VPC User Guide

 To add a security group when you create a VPC association using the console